GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - Then press **ENTER** as instructed (this is the interactive step mentioned earlier).
 - This should start the genkit server inside the container at port 4000 which we forward to port **4003** to your host machine (in the docker compose file).

-> **NOTE**: Wait till you see an output that looks like this.
+> **Note**: Wait till you see an output that looks like this.
 This basically means that all the Genkit has managed to load the necessary go dependencies, build the go module and load the genkit actions.
 This might take 30-60 seconds for the first time, and the process might pause output for several seconds before proceeding.
 **Please be patient**.

     ```sh